jckarter/clay/doc/language-reference.md

         }
     }

 One or more of a call's arguments may be modified by a [dispatch operator](#dispatchoperator), in which case the call is transformed into a dynamically-dispatched invocation on a variant type.
+See the dispatch operator section for details.

 ##### <a name="indexoperator"></a>Index operator